-Having always loved Photography, the choice to study the art medium was clear.
-Melody-Jazz was set on Whitecliffe as she was inspired by works she’d seen and the culture of the college, “I chose Whitecliffe because of the style of photography that past students had, it suited my style.
+Having always loved Photography, the choice to study the art medium at Whitecliffe was clear for Melody-Jazz as she was inspired by works she’d seen and the culture of the college, “I chose Whitecliffe because of the style of photography that past students had, it suited my style.
 Another reason was because of the small campus and tightknit community.”

 Commenting on her Whitecliffe experience so far, Melody-Jazz says she loves the approachability of the lecturers and has learnt a lot, “My favourite thing is probably learning about medium and large formats.
 Having access to the lighting studio has been fun, too.”
 Her studies have also helped her cement creative concepts and the ideas she’s looking to portray in her art, “Whitecliffe has given me the opportunity to delve deep into my style of photography and to think more about my art and why I make it.”

 “I want my work to push boundaries, question common perceptions of what is considered societal norms and what we should and shouldn’t laugh at.
 I use satire and comedy in my art and like to show people that can be considered weird in a beautiful light.
 A lot of my work involves my interests with specific subcultures such as goth, club kids and skate kids.
 I have a gravitational pull towards these as I consider myself a part of some of these subcultures.”